 4. How will launching this product affect our other income streams?

 Will this launch take away time and resources from the income streams that are supporting the life of your company?
 If so, you need to think twice before taking action.
 Perhaps the launch needs to wait a bit until more reserves are saved up.
 Sometimes, companies find themselves in a “do or die” position.
-At that point, you know your cash flow will be impacted, but there may be little to nothing that you can do about it.
+At that point, you know your cash flow will be impacted, but there may be little you can do about it.

 5. What iterations of this product could we see for more money?